ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 ```

 **Explanation:**
-Here, in this approach, first of all find the range of color of the apples in the HSV space for the following image which is the focus our discussion in this blog.
+In this approach, first of all we find the range of color of the apples in the HSV space for the same image on which the first approach algorithm performed poorly.

 ![](/assets/images/20210207/image0.png)